Check the status of CVEs. Learn More.

 Add-ons | – | Custom patches, QEMU, Database patching |

-Costs | Bundled with RedHat subscription at $1,299 per year, per machine. | $59.50 per year, per system.
+Costs | Bundled with RedHat subscription at $879 per year, per machine. | $49.50 per year, per system.
 Different add-ons can be included in the subscription.
 Bulk pricing is available. |

 If you’re a Red Hat Premium Support customer and exclusively use RHEL on your servers, you may want to consider kpatch, as it’s already included in your agreement with Red Hat.

 Organizations that run a mix of Linux distributions or who do not need all the extra bells and whistles included in a Red Hat support contract should seriously consider KernelCare Enterprise as one of the alternative tools to kpatch, given the lower cost of KernelCare Enterprise and its broader feature set.
-Finally, if like many organizations, you simply cannot afford the reboots implied by kpatch’s limited live patching lifetime and rollbacks requiring unplanned reboots of your systems, then KernelCare is your best option.
+Finally, if like many organizations, you simply cannot afford the reboots implied by kpatch’s limited kernel patching lifetime and rollbacks requiring unplanned reboots of your systems, then KernelCare is your best option.

 Tell us your challenges and our experts will help you find the best approach to address them with the TuxCare product line.